bigskysoftware/htmx/www/content/docs.md

 import `htmx-ext-extension-name`; // replace `extension-name` with the name of the extension
 ```

+Note: [Idiomorph](/extensions/idiomorph) does not follow the naming convention of htmx extensions.
+Instead of `htmx-ext-idiomorph` use `idiomorph`.
+For example `https://unpkg.com/idiomorph` or `npm install idiomorph`.

+### Enabling Extensions

-To enable the extension, add a `hx-ext="extension-name"` attribute to `<body>` or another HTML element (replace `extension-name` with the name of the extension).
-The following example allows you to specify different target elements to be swapped when different HTTP response codes are received.
+To enable an extension, add a `hx-ext="extension-name"` attribute to `<body>` or another HTML element (replace `extension-name` with the name of the extension).
+The extension will be applied to all child elements.

+The following example shows how to enable [response-targets](/extensions/response-targets) extension, allowing you to specify different target elements to be swapped based on HTTP response code.
 ```html
 <body hx-ext="response-targets">
     ...